Alea evangelii: Transmission of the game through CCC MS 122

-The Christian allegory
+Christian allegory

 Each of the four corners and borders of the diagram is assigned to one of the four Evangelists.
 67 pieces are derived from the Eusebian Canons: each Canon defines a number of pieces corresponding to the square of its number of columns.
 Pieces defined by a specific canon are grouped together on the board: such groups are labeled by a cross and the number of the corresponding canon.

 Four more pieces are painted in red (all the others are painted in black) and in the manuscript are mentioned as "different men" (varios viros): two of these four pieces are assigned to the Evangelist John (N14, F6), the other to Mark (N6, F14).
 The four “different men” are also labeled on the board as related to the passion of Christ.
 One of the black pieces (E13) is referenced in the manuscript as "the primary man" and "belongs to none of the evangelists"; it represents "the Unity of the Trinity", the one purpose of the four evangelists.
 Finally, "the figure 1 in the middle of the alea signifies the indivisible substance of the Trinity, or the supremacy of the first canon".

 The 16 pieces of Canon I form the diamond at the center of the board.
 Canons II, III and IIII, together with the four "different men" and the "primary man", form the circle surrounding the central diamond.
 Canons V, VI, VII, VIII, IX are organized horizontally along the lines of the board.
 The four pieces corresponding to each of the four Evangelists in Canon X are placed in the four quadrants of the board (C14, Q14, C6, Q6).